-After 10 months of service as an Ordeal member and after fulfilling certain requirements, a member may take part in the Brotherhood ceremony, which places further emphasis on the ideals of Scouting and the Order.
+After six months of service as an Ordeal member and after fulfilling certain requirements, a member may take part in the Brotherhood ceremony, which places further emphasis on the ideals of Scouting and the Order.
 Completion of this ceremony signifies full membership in the Order of the Arrow.
-To find out more about Brotherhood, contact your chapter or click here.
+To find out more about Brotherhood, contact your chapter chief.

 The Vigil Honor is the highest honor that the Order of the Arrow can bestow upon its members.
 Alertness to the needs of others is the mark of the Vigil Honor.
 It calls for an individual with an unusual awareness of the possibilities within each situation.
 The Vigil Honor is a high mark of distinction and recognition reserved for those Arrowmen who by reason of exceptional service, personal effort, and unselfish interest, have made distinguished contributions to one or more of the following: the lodge, Order of the Arrow, Scouting community, or their Scout camps.